-25 years ago, privacy and security were rarely used in the same sentence.
-20 years ago, as technology began to grow exponentially, industry experts began to publicize the relationship between the two.
-Now, in 2019, the terms once deemed distant cousins, are now as closely related as brother and sister.
+30 years ago, privacy, security, and risk management were rarely used in the same sentence.
+20 years ago, as technology began to grow exponentially, industry experts began to publicize the relationship between them.
+Now, the terms once deemed distant cousins are now interconnected and foundational elements in information and operational assurance.

 What is security?

-The National Institute of Standards and Technology defines security as “Freedom from those conditions that can cause loss of assets with unacceptable consequences”.
+The National Institute of Standards and Technology (NIST) defines security as, “freedom from those conditions that can cause loss of assets with unacceptable consequences.”
 Simply put, security is the controls an organization has in place to protect information from unauthorized access.

 What is privacy?

 Privacy is personal.
 Privacy is defined by the European Data Protection Supervisor as the “ability of an individual to be left alone, out of public view, and in control of information about oneself.”
-Regardless of how privacy is defined, the most impact on individuals occurs when privacy is interpreted by governments and organizations collecting data.
+Regardless of how privacy is defined, the greatest impact on an individual occurs when privacy is interpreted by governments and organizations collecting data.

 Related: CCPA and GDPR Compliance for IT Systems